LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     pretty_print(result)
     ```

-1. Extract 'bearer token' from Files response and make Analytics API request
+1. Text editor: Extract 'bearer token' from Files response and setup request parameters

     * add the following to the bottom of `./get_analytics_data.rb`